Fragile and Conflict-Affected Situations (FCS)

 MIGA at Work

 MIGA’s underwriters are at work all over the globe.
-In FY20, the Agency issued guarantees for $495 million in support of 4 projects (9% of total projects supported) in 3 FCS countries—Kosovo, Nigeria and the Solomon Islands.
-In addition, several fragile states in Sub-Saharan Africa (the Democratic Republic of the Congo, Eritrea, Mozambique, Somalia, South Sudan, Sudan and Zimbabwe) were indirectly supported through MIGA’s guarantees to the Eastern and Southern African Trade and Development Bank (TDB).
+In FY21, the Agency issued $187 million in guarantees in support of 9 projects (23% of total projects supported) in fragile and conflict-affected situations (FCS), such as Burkina Faso, Cameroon, DRC, Mozambique, and Kosovo.
+In FY20, MIGA issued guarantees for $495 million in support of 4 projects (9% of total projects supported) in 3 FCS countries—Kosovo, Nigeria, and the Solomon Islands.
+In addition, several fragile states in Sub-Saharan Africa (the Democratic Republic of the Congo, Eritrea, Mozambique, Somalia, South Sudan, Sudan, and Zimbabwe) were indirectly supported through MIGA’s guarantees to the Eastern and Southern African Trade and Development Bank (TDB).

 Leveraging a Unique Role Within the World Bank Group